Rough Heston model as the scaling limit of bivariate cumulative heavy-tailed INAR processes: Weak-error bounds and option pricing: Numerical Results

-This implies that the discrete-time INAR($\infty$) process, for a sufficiently large $\tau$, serves as a numerical approximation to the risk-neutral dynamics.
-All option prices are therefore computed by simulating these approximating paths and calculating the discounted expected payoff under this implicitly defined risk-neutral measure.
-For simplicity and consistency with the cited literature, we assume the risk-free interest rate $r=0$; hence no discounting is required in our primary results.
-Our approach is to posit the limiting model directly under $\mathbb{Q}$ and use the INAR($\infty$) process as an effective simulation scheme for it.
+In the numerics, the cumulative INAR($\infty$) model is used as a simulation device for the limiting risk-neutral dynamics.
+Option prices are computed by simulating the approximating paths and evaluating the corresponding payoffs.
+For simplicity and consistency with the cited literature, we take the risk-free rate to be $r=0$, so no discount factor appears in the reported prices.
+The same implementation is used across European, Asian, lookback, and barrier contracts.

-Based on the theoretical convergence established above, we can simulate a rough Heston model by simulating from its approximate cumulative INAR($\infty$) model.
-More specifically, we present an efficient Monte Carlo simulation framework for pricing various types of path-independent and path-dependent options by simulating a two-dimensional cumulative INAR($\infty$) processes and demonstrate numerically that they provide accurate approximations to corresponding option prices under the rough Heston model.
-Our implementation includes European, Asian, lookback, and barrier options, with an emphasis on computational efficiency through parallel processing.

-We simulate the \emph{INAR($\infty$)} recursion on $[0,T]$ with zero pre-history ($X_n\equiv0$ for $n\le0$) via a non-circular linear convolution (CDQ--FFT).
-At time $n\le\lfloor\tau T\rfloor$, the update only involves lags $1,\dots,n-1$.
-Hence, for any $p\ge n-1$ (in particular $p\ge\lfloor\tau T\rfloor$), the INAR($p$) recursion coincides \emph{pathwise} with our INAR($\infty$) update on $[0,T]$.
-In other words, our implementation does not fix $p$; effectively it uses all available lags at each step, and therefore no extra ``$p\to\infty$ truncation'' error arises on the finite horizon.

-Our theoretical framework is based on the limit as the discretization parameter $\tau \to \infty$.
-In any practical implementation, a finite value for $\tau$ must be chosen.
-This parameter represents the number of discrete time steps in our simulation over the unit time horizon ($T=1$) and governs the accuracy of the approximation to the continuous-time limit.

-The choice of $\tau$ involves a trade-off between accuracy and computational cost.
-A naive implementation of the INAR($\infty$) simulation has a per-path complexity of $\mathcal{O}(\tau^2)$.
-To improve this, we implement a \textbf{divide-and-conquer (CDQ) FFT scheme}; see Algorithm~\ref{algo}.
-The recursion first simulates the left half of the interval, applies a single FFT-based convolution to propagate its contribution to the right half, and then repeats on the right.
-The work per level is $\mathcal{O}(n\log n)$ for interval length $n$, so that the recurrence $T(n)=2T(n/2)+\mathcal{O}(n\log n)$ yields an overall per-path complexity $T(\tau)=\mathcal{O}(\tau\log^2\tau)$.
-In practice, the constants remain small thanks to FFT reuse and thread-level parallelism, giving substantial speedups over the naive $\mathcal{O}(\tau^2)$ loop while preserving numerical stability.